Improving the health and life chances of children with serious heart conditions

-It hadn't rained in two months but the heavens opened on Sunday 29 July 2018 to cool the 180 players in an epic football marathon raising money to support research into children’s heart conditions at Great Ormond Street hospital.
-The event, running from 9am to 9pm, featured girls and boys aged between three to fifty-something who battled it out for the coveted World Cup lookalike trophy, and raised over £10,000.
+The heavens opened to cool the 180 players in an epic football marathon, from 9am to 9pm, featuring girls and boys aged from three to fifty-something battling for the coveted World Cup lookalike trophy, and raising over £10,000.

-Whilst there were a few soggy bottoms on the pitch none could be found on the cakes stand as they raised over £650 on their own!
+Whilst there were a few soggy bottoms on the pitch none could be found on the bake sale stand as they raised over £650 on their own!

 Rainbow of Rhymes

 A poetry book designed, compiled and authored by Tammy for her Bat Mitzvah.
 It's packed full of beautiful poems written by Tammy and her friends and family as well as some classic favourites.
 A very special way to treasure the memory of our precious Shani.

 Email us at for a copy or order directly from us.

 Make a Donation